UniversalDependencies/docs/_eme/index.md

 ### Tags

-* Tupinambá uses 16 of the 17 universal POS categories. `ADJ` is not used since there is no separate class of adjectives.
+* Teko uses 16 of the 17 universal POS categories. `ADJ` is not used since there is no separate class of adjectives.
 Stative-verbs and possessed nouns behave alike, in a way that is not possible to distinguish them morphologically (I am ugly / I have uglyness; ugly boy / boy with uglyness /(the) boy has uglyness).
-The fundamental distinction in Tupinambá is that between predicates and arguments (potentially referring expressions), reflected in the `NOUN`or `VERB` tags.
-Lexical roots in Tupinambá are predicates, which require function indicating morphology in order to function as arguments (Croft 2021)
+The fundamental distinction in Teko is that between predicates and arguments (potentially referring expressions), reflected in the `NOUN`or `VERB` tags.
+Lexical roots in Teko are predicates, which require function indicating morphology in order to function as arguments (Croft 2021)

-Mapping UPOS to XPOS Tupinambá
+Mapping UPOS to XPOS Teko

  UPOS | XPOS |
 :----: | :------: |